 Milwaukee Delivers Outstanding Performance in First-Gen M18 Fuel Self-Propelled Lawn Mower

-Two tools remain the most requested products by Milwaukee Tool fanatics since we started writing about them in 2008: the M18 Fuel track saw and the Milwaukee M18 Fuel lawn mower.
-One of those tools has finally come to fruition—and woodworkers: you’re going to have to keep on waiting.
-The Milwaukee M18 Fuel Self-Propelled Lawn Mower sports everything you might expect from the folks whose parent company put out a product that made the cut for our best lawn mower article.
+Milwaukee Tool fanatics had requested two tools in particular since we started writing about them in 2008: an M18 Fuel track saw and a Milwaukee M18 Fuel lawn mower.
+Finally, both those tools have come to fruition.
+With respect to the Milwaukee M18 Fuel Self-Propelled Lawn Mower, it sports everything you might expect from the folks whose parent company put out a product that made the cut for our best lawn mower article.
 The question that remains is… Who is this mower for?

 - Solid, durable construction